Nibo: Festivals

-Nibo has various traditional festivals which include Onwa Asa (New Yam festival), Onwa Asato and Nibo Day.
-Nibo Day is usually presided over by Ezeike-in-council.
+Nibo has various traditional festivals which include Onwa Asa (New Yam festival), Onwa Asato, Nibo Carnival, an event that focuses on emerging traditions, showcasing local and international talents in music, arts, pageantry, and games.
+The carnival, which began in 2016, is held on 23–25 December.
+And Ezeike Day, formerly called Nibo Day, follows the carnival.
+Ezeike Day is usually presided over by the Ezeike-in-council.
 It is a very important day usually held on 26 December every year.
-It is usually a day for recognition of prominent sons and friends of the town who contribute to the development of the town.
+It is a day for recognition of prominent members and friends of the town who contribute to the development of the town.